 IB Biology Syllabus 2026: Complete Curriculum, HL vs SL & Exam Guide

-The IB Biology Syllabus 2026 introduces a modern, concept-based curriculum that encourages students to explore biological principles through inquiry, experimentation, and critical thinking.
-As one of the most popular science subjects in the International Baccalaureate Diploma Programme (IBDP), Biology equips students with the analytical and scientific skills needed for careers in medicine, biotechnology, environmental science, research, and related fields.
+The IB Biology Syllabus 2026 introduces a fresh, concept-based approach that helps students learn biology through questioning, experimentation, and critical thinking.
+As a top choice in the IB Diploma Programme, Biology gives students the scientific and analytical skills they need for careers in medicine, biotechnology, environmental science, research, and more.

 What is the IB Biology Syllabus 2026?